Analysis | Taiwan’s Tightrope

 The Situation

 Elected in a landslide in 2016, President Tsai Ing-wen pledged peaceful ties with China even as she resisted pressure from the mainland to support the “one-China principle” — the understanding that both sides belong to one China, even if they have different ideas about what that means.
 The Beijing government considers itself the rightful ruler of Taiwan, even though the island has been ruled separately since 1949, and expects other nations to shun diplomatic ties with Taipei.
 Tsai, whose party supports formal independence from China, upset the Communist Party by speaking to Donald Trump shortly after he won the U.S. presidential election.
 Tensions rose again in March when Trump signed a law allowing high-level official visits to Taiwan, a move that would elevate its diplomatic status.
 Within days, Chinese President Xi Jinping warned that efforts to widen divisions with Taiwan would be “punished by history” and said his country had the capabilities to stop any attempt at independence.
 China has ratcheted up pressure on Tsai, picking off several of Taiwan’s few remaining diplomatic allies and launching regular “encirclement patrols” with military jets around its airspace.
 It’s also stepped up pressure on international companies about the way they refer to Taiwan, including American airlines, prompting an angry response from the U.S. government.
-Another point of contention for Beijing: Taiwan is holding a referendum on Nov.
-26 to decide whether to compete in international sports events, including the 2020 Olympics, as “Taiwan” rather than “Chinese Taipei” — a title it’s used since 1981.
+In November, Tsai’s party suffered heavy losses in local elections to the China-friendly opposition, raising questions about her prospects in the general election in January 2020.
+Voters rejected a proposal for Taiwan to compete in international sports events, including the 2020 Olympics, as “Taiwan” rather than “Chinese Taipei” — a title it’s used since 1981.
+Analysts saw the voter backlash as a response to domestic issues such as labor reforms rather than Tsai’s dealings with China.

 The Background